 The table below provides a summary of potential effects, their mitigation and residual effects for the proposed Project.
-The mitigation measures follow Hydro One's Environmental Guidelines for Construction and Maintenance of Transmission Facilities (2009) and are based on the following six principles:
+The selection of mitigation measures are based on the following six principles:

-- Avoidance of sensitive areas, where practical; - Appropriate timing of construction activities, where practical, to avoid sensitive time periods, such as migratory bird nesting periods; - Proactive communication with area residents and businesses on proposed project timelines and construction areas; - Proactive communication with First Nations and Métis communities, government agencies, stakeholders and interest groups regarding the proposed Project; - Implementation of conventional, proven mitigation measures during construction will be consistent with the criteria set out in Appendix J of the Class Environmental
+- Avoidance of sensitive areas, where practical; - Appropriate timing of construction activities, where practical, to avoid sensitive time periods, such as migratory bird nesting periods; - Proactive communication with area residents and businesses on proposed project timelines and construction areas; - Proactive communication with First Nations and Métis communities, government agencies, stakeholders and interest groups regarding the proposed Project; - Implementation of conventional, proven mitigation measures during construction will be consistent with the criteria set out in Appendix J of the Class Environmental Assessment for Minor Transmission Facilities (Ontario Hydro, 1992), and in accordance with all applicable legislative requirements; and

-- Assessment for Minor Transmission Facilities (Ontario Hydro, 1992), and in accordance with all applicable legislative requirements; and - Development of environmental enhancement or compensation measures to offset the unavoidable effects of construction and operation, where practical.
+• Development of environmental enhancement or compensation measures to offset the unavoidable effects of construction and operation, where practical.